 A message lands in the analyst’s chat: “Can you pull the new FTS numbers?”

-That tiny exchange is the smallest possible version of the entire relationship between business and data teams.
-Answered well, it produces something someone can act on.
-Answered badly, it manufactures false confidence with a deadline attached.
-Multiply by every Slack message in every company, every week.
-That is where becoming data-driven gets built or broken.
+That tiny exchange is the smallest possible version of the entire relationship between a business team and a data team.
+Answered well, it produces something someone can act on; answered badly, a number that is technically correct and quietly wrong for the decision.
+False confidence, with a deadline attached.

 The paradox